-Clean Wisconsin has a number of science and policy internships available throughout the year for undergraduate and graduate students in engineering, environmental sciences, political/governmental, public health, or other related fields.
+Clean Wisconsin has a number of science and policy internships available throughout the year for undergraduate and graduate students in environmental science, agricultural science, political science, public health, or other related fields.
 Applicants should be able to demonstrate strong analytic and technical abilities, excellent writing skills, and an interest in and commitment to addressing environmental issues facing Wisconsin.

 Science associate interns will assist the organization’s science team in a variety of tasks to provide support for Clean Wisconsin’s clean air, clean energy and clean water work.

 - 1-2 Research Interns (Spring, Summer, Fall)

 General responsibilities for the Research Internships may include analyzing permits, applications, and other technical documents; composing technical briefings and factsheets; gathering data needed to support campaign program positions; and synthesizing information related to campaigns for internal use.

 Additional responsibilities for the Science and Policy Fellowship may include performing independent secondary research and analysis relevant to campaigns; responding to information inquiries by staff, members, and others; and writing scientific whitepapers and reports.

 A stipend is provided to science interns and fellows by Clean Wisconsin.

 The specific areas of work will be determined based on interest, expertise, and necessity, but may include:

 - Nutrient water pollution